How to Set Up and Monitor Internal Controls to Ensure Compliance

 • Assign an owner to the initiative; the person will receive notifications when the status changes.

-What is an Initiative and How to Add it to a Goal in Strategic Planning
+How to Add an Initiative to a Goal in Strategic Planning

 In BSC Designer: